dudaspm/d3plotbook/_build/html/_sources/index.md

-# D3 + Plot in JupyterLab Notebooks
+# D3 in Jupyter Lab Notebooks

-Provided is a tutorial on running D3.js {cite}`bostock2011d3` and the newly developed Plot from ObservableHQ {cite}`observable2020observable` .
+Provided is a tutorial on running D3.js {cite}`bostock2011d3`.

-Please note, this was designed to work in a **JupyterLab** environment.
+Please note, this was designed to work in a **Jupyter Lab** environment.

 This project started on 5/18/2021, so it is still in development.
 Feel free to provide suggestions.